Christchurch Infant School

 The Governing Body

-Chris was elected as a Parent Governor in November 2018.
-He was Chair of Governors between September 19 and December 21, returning to link governor for finance.
+Chris was elected as a Parent Governor in November 2018 and became Chair of Governors between September 2019 and December 2021.
+He stepped down to concentrate on being the link governor for school finance, and returned as Chair in October 2023.

-Chris is a senior manager working in the construction industry and has experience in building maintenance / refurbishment, finance, HR procedures and health & safety.
+Chris is a senior manager working in the construction industry and has invaluable experience in building maintenance / refurbishment, finance, HR procedures and health & safety.
+He also chairs the school’s Finance and Premises Committee.

 He has twin daughters that have been through Christchurch Infant School and are currently in the Junior school. he enjoys walking, climbing, abseiling and kayaking.

-Andrew was elected as a Co-Opted Governor in 2021.
-His link role is for Health and Safety.
+Andrew became a Co-Opted Governor in 2021, and his link roles are for Health and Safety and Reading.

-Andrew is a semi-retired Chartered Surveyor.
-He has worked for over 40 years for a variety of property companies and with BT for the majority of his working life, dealing mostly with commercial buildings of all types.
-He has learned a lot about the psychology of the occupation of the built environment, building technology, staff management, construction of business cases and financial analysts as well as project management and procurement.
+He is a semi-retired Chartered Surveyor and has worked for over 40 years for both a variety of property companies and BT, dealing with commercial buildings of all types.
+He has experience in the psychology of the occupation of the built environment, building technology, staff management, construction of business cases and financial analysis, as well as project management and procurement.

-Nicki has been at the school since 1995, starting as a newly qualified teacher and is still here over 25 years and six headteachers later!
-She has enjoyed being Base Leader in the Early Years for over 15 years and as part of this role, became an Early Years Foundation Stage Moderator, supporting other schools across Dorset with their national assessments.
-She is now enjoying her role in Year 1, and all the new challenges that brings.
+She has taught at the school since 1995, starting as a newly qualified teacher then becoming Base Leader in the Early Years, and as part of this role an Early Years Foundation Stage Moderator, supporting other schools across Dorset with their national assessments.
+She is now enjoying her role in Year 1.
 Nicki’s passion is for music within the school, and she leads whole year group ‘Singalongs’ and whole school performances in our annual Arts Week.

 In her spare time, she especially enjoys music outside school and is a member of two adult choirs, performing across Dorset and beyond.
-She is also proud to be a member of the school netball team, go go Pterosaurs!
+She is also proud to be a member of the school netball team.

 Adnan was elected as a Co-opted Governor in October 2022.
 His link role is maths.

-Adnan is a respiratory physician working in clinical research at the University of Southampton and R&D at AstraZeneca.
-He has experience in data analytics, project management and teaching.
-He was motivated to become a governor in order to support the local community.
+He is a respiratory physician working in clinical research at the University of Southampton, and in R&D at AstraZeneca.
+He has experience in data analytics, project management and teaching, and was motivated to become a governor in order to support the local community.

 In his spare time, Adnan enjoys cooking, travelling and exploring the outdoors especially with his wife and two young children.

-All members of the governing body attend training sessions to keep us up to date with changes in schools and education, and to help us do our job effectively.
-We also go into school to meet with the Headteacher, other members of staff, and pupils, to help us find out how the school is progressing towards its targets.
+All members of the governing body attend training sessions to keep up to date with changes in schools and education.
+They also go into school to meet with the Head teacher, other members of staff, and pupils, to find out how the school is progressing towards its targets.

-As a governing body we are proud of all the staff, pupils and parents of Christchurch Infant School and all that they achieve.
-We are committed to supporting Christchurch Infant School to be a safe, enjoyable and effective place for children to learn and develop.
+The governing body is proud of all the staff, pupils and parents and all that they achieve.
+It is committed to supporting Christchurch Infant School to be a safe, enjoyable and effective place for children to learn and develop.

-The Chair of the Governing Body, may be contacted via the Clerk to the Governing Body.
-Email: jthorne@christchurchinf.dorset.sch.uk
+The Chair of the Governing Body, may be contacted via Jacky Thorne, Clerk to the Governing Body at jthorne@christchurchinf.dorset.sch.uk.
+Further governor information including registered business interest can be found in these documents:

 Governor Information